 The exact cause for AML is oftentimes unknown.
 In some, it may be due to familial AML predisposition syndromes.
 In others, it may be secondary to treatment for another cancer (either chemotherapy or radiotherapy), or it may evolve from another hematological cancer like myeloproliferative neoplasms or myelodysplastic syndrome.
 Chromosomal or gene abnormalities that are acquired during life may affect the normal functioning of bone marrow to produce immature cells called blasts that cause AML.

 There are several known risk factors for developing AML.

-- Age: Most people diagnosed with AML are age 65 or older.
-Risk increases with age.
+The risk of developing AML increases with age.
+Most people diagnosed with AML are age 65 or older.

-- Exposure to radiation: This includes exposure to a nuclear incident as well as previous radiation treatments for cancer.
+This includes having been exposed to a nuclear incident as well as previous radiation treatments for cancer.

-- Genetic diseases: If you have one of a number of genetic syndromes, your chances of getting AML may be higher.
+If you have one of a number of genetic diseases, your chances of getting AML may be higher.

 If you develop AML symptoms, your doctor will likely recommend one or more of these tests to confirm or rule out the disease.

 Here is a list of what you might experience.

 Your doctor will likely start with a physical exam, which usually includes questions about your family medical history, pre-existing conditions and overall health.